 One of the easiest swaps, when you want to move towards cleaner eating, is to upgrade white potatoes for sweet ones.
 But where to start?

 Do you know I had never tasted a sweet potato until I was a married adult?!
 I found the base of this recipe in an ancient copy of Martha Stewart Living the first fall after our wedding.
 I remember it being a key part of one of the first “real meals” I cooked for Handyman Tim.
 It’s been one of our favorites ever since.

 I’ve tweaked it over the years to make it easier to manage for a busy family.
 My only regret is that it isn’t much of a make-ahead dish because you can’t really chop the potatoes ahead of time or they turn funky.

 The roasted sweet potatoes get just the right amount of crispy on the outside and the spicy seasonings pair perfectly with the sweetness of the potato.
 Our favorite meat dish to pair it with is this recipe for Island Spice Pork from Annie’s Eats but it appears in the rotation alongside chicken and fish, too.
 I also particularly love it as a side dish for many egg recipes for brunch or dinner.

 - 4 medium sweet potatoes, peeled and cut into 1-inch chunks as evenly as possible

 - 3 tbsp of olive oil

 - sprinkle of fresh cracked black pepper

-- Preheat the oven to 400 degrees.
-All all the ingredients to a large zip top bag, shake until the potatoes are evenly coated.
+Preheat the oven to 400 degrees.
+All the ingredients to a large zip-top bag, shake until the potatoes are evenly coated.

 Peanut Blossom spends many errand sessions in the aisles of Harris Teeter and is proud to partner with them on this sponsored post that is part of their Spring Cleaning campaign.
 All thoughts and opinions are our own.